-Code reference Section of annual report A.1.1 Accountability Report: Council of Governors (role of Council) Trust Board (role of Trust Board) Annual Governance Statement (role of Trust Board) A.1.2 Accountability Report - Trust Board members 2021-22 A.5.3 Accountability Report - Governors' attendance at meetings 2021-22 Additional A statement about the number of meetings of the Council of Governors requirement (FT and individual attendance by Governors and Directors.
-Annual Reporting Accountability Report - Trust Board members 2021-22 Manual) Accountability Report - Governors' attendance at meetings B.1.1 Accountability Report - Trust Board members 2021-22 B.1.4 Accountability Report - Trust Board members 2021-22
+Code reference Section of annual report A.1.1 Accountability Report: Council of Governors (role of Council) Trust Board (role of Trust Board) Annual Governance Statement (role of Trust Board) A.1.2 Accountability Report - Trust Board members 2021-22 A.5.3 Accountability Report - Governors' attendance at meetings 2021-22 Additional requirement A statement about the number of meetings of the Council of Governors and individual attendance by Governors and Directors.
+(FT Annual Reporting Manual) Accountability Report - Trust Board members 2021-22 Wallady Accountability Report - Governors' attendance at meetings B.1.1 Accountability Report - Trust Board members 2021-22 B.1.4 Accountability Report - Trust Board members 2021-22 Additional requirement (FT Annual Reporting Brief description of the length of appointments of the non-executive directors, and how they may be terminated.
+Manual) Accountability Report - Trust Board members 2021-22

-Additional Brief description of the length of appointments of the non-executive requirement (FT directors, and how they may be terminated.
-Annual Reporting Accountability Report - Trust Board members 2021-22 Manual) B.2.10 Accountability Report: Trust Board Nominations Committee Council of Governors Nominations and Remuneration Committee Additional Explanation if neither an external search consultancy nor open requirement (FT advertising has been used in the appointment of a chair or non-executive Annual Reporting director.
-Manual) Accountability Report - Trust Board members 2021-22 Triania any Not applicable B.3.1 Accountability Report - Trust Board members 2021-22 B.5.6 Accountability Report - Membership Engagement.
-D.3.0 Whilst Governors did not personally canvass the opinion of Trust members in 2021/22 on the trust forward plan, Governors did provide comments on development of the GOSH operational plan in 2021/22 and 2022/23.
+Code reference Section of annual report B.2.10 Accountability Report: • Trust Board Nominations Committee • Council of Governors' Nominations and Remuneration Committee Additional requirement (FT Annual Reporting Manual) Explanation if neither an external search consultancy nor open advertising has been used in the appointment of a chair or non-executive director.
+Accountability Report - Trust Board members 2021-22 Not applicable B.3.1 Accountability Report - Trust Board members 2021-22 B.5.6 Accountability Report - Membership Engagement.
+Whilst Governors did not personally canvass the opinion of Trust members in 2021/22 on the trust forward plan, Governors did provide comments on development of the GOSH operational plan in 2021/22 and 2022/23.
 The Trust has also consulted with the local community and patients on the design of the Children's Cancer Centre (a priority in its strategy) and also presented plans for delivery of the strategy at the AGM in 2021.
-Additional Governors having exercised their powers to require one or more of the requirement (FT directors to attend a governors' meeting for the purpose of obtaining Annual Reporting information about the foundation trust's performance of its functions.
-Manual) Not applicable in 2021-22.
-B.6.1 Accountability Report - Evaluation of Board performance B.6.2 Accountability Report - Evaluation of Board performance C.1.1 Disclosures - Statement of the chief executive's responsibilities as the C.1.1 accounting officer of Great Ormond Street Hospital for Children NHS Foundation Trust C.2.1 C.2.1 Annual Governance Statement - review of the effectiveness of its system 6.3.3 of internal controls.
-C.2.2 Accountability Report - Audit Committee Report C.3.5 Not applicable for 2021-22 C.3.9 Accountability Report - Audit Committee Report D.1.3 Accountability Report - Trust Board members 2021-22 Not applicable for 2021-22 E.1.4 Accountability Report - Contacting a Governor E.1.5 Accountability Report - Trust Board and Council of Governors working together E.1.6 Accountability Report - Membership constituencies and membership numbers 2021-22 and Membership Engagement Additional Eligibility for being a member, membership statistics and membership requirement (FT strategy Annual Reporting Accountability Report - Council of Governors Manual) Additional Details of company directorships or other material interests in requirement (FT companies held by Governors and/or Directors , , , , , , , , , , , , , , , , , , , ,
+Additional requirement (FT Annual Reporting Manual) Governors having exercised their powers to require one or more of the directors to attend a governors' meeting for the purpose of obtaining information about the foundation trust's performance of its functions.
+Not applicable in 2021-22.
+B.6.1 Accountability Report - Evaluation of Board performance B.6.2 Accountability Report - Evaluation of Board performance C.1.1 Disclosures - Statement of the chief executive's responsibilities as the accounting officer of Great Ormond Street Hospital for Children NHS Foundation Trust C.2.1 Annual Governance Statement - review of the effectiveness of its system of internal controls C.2.2 Accountability Report - Audit Committee Report C.3.5 Not applicable for 2021/22 C.3.9 Accountability Report - Audit Committee Report D.1.3 Accountability Report - Trust Board members 2021-22 Not applicable for 2021/22 E.1.4 Accountability Report - Contacting a Governor E.1.5 Accountability Report - Trust Board and Council of Governors working together E.1.6 Accountability Report - Membership constituencies and membership numbers 2021-22 and Membership Engagement Additional requirement (FT Annual Reporting Manual) Eligibility for being a member, membership statistics and membership strategy Accountability Report - Council of Governors Additional requirement (FT Annual Reporting Manual) Details of company directorships or other material interests in companies held by Governors and/or Directors Accountability Report: Trust Board and Council of Governors Register of Interest (Directors) Register of Interests (Governors)

-Annual Reporting Accountability Report:

-Manual) Trust Board and Council of Governors

-Register of Interest (Directors)

-Register of Interests (Governors)